 - You own the land and the building.
-So, you have a freedom to make changes inside and out the home premises.
+So, you have the freedom to make changes inside and out of the home premises.

-- Have as many pets and children you want.
+- Have as many pets and children as you want.

 - You get to choose the location of your choice.

 Disadvantages of Owing a House

 - Hidden costs involved – stamp duty, loan establishment fees, and lawyers’ fees.

 - On-going costs involved like repairs, council rates, and others.